ansaldn/UoGACE/Network/LAN/README.md

 decryptFile.sh - This file will decrypt the data and run the script that will read the data for use elsehwere.

 ## Device Requirements
 Here you will find the following files that are to be used on certain devices in the network.
 Note: _Not all nodes need all files for it to work_
+You can also view [Dependancies](https://github.com/da5905p/UoGACE/wiki/Dependancies) to view all of the device requirement dependancies per branch.

 router:
 encryptData.sh - to encrypt data before sending